kyma-project/busola/docs/extensibility/README.md

    ]
    ```

-And then use the `npm run prepare-extensions` command to donwload them into the `extensions` directory.
+and then use the `npm run prepare-extensions` command to download them into the `extensions` directory.

 2. Run the `npm run pack-extensions` command.
 This will gather all the YAML files from `extensions` directory and merge them into: